-In week 5 of pregnancy, your baby, technically called an embryo, measures a little over 1mm long1.
-But already their brain, spinal cord, and blood vessels are beginning to develop, albeit on a microscopic scale2.
+In week 5 of pregnancy, your baby, technically called an embryo, measures a little over 1mm long1 – that’s roughly the size of a sesame seed.
+But already their brain, spinal cord and blood vessels are beginning to develop, albeit on a microscopic scale2.
 Their circulatory system is also developing and it’s at around the end of week 5 that your baby’s heart starts to beat1.

 Meanwhile, the umbilical cord, which will deliver nutrients to your baby, is beginning to form2.
 The amniotic sac, soon to be filled with a clear, pale fluid to cushion your baby, starts to take shape too3.

 This may be the week that you find out for certain that you’re pregnant.
-If you’re not convinced by the absence of your menstrual period and other symptoms such as tender breasts and tiredness, your hormone levels should be high enough at 5 weeks pregnant to confirm the news on a home pregnancy test4.
+If you’re not convinced by the absence of your period or other symptoms such as tender breasts and tiredness, at 5 weeks your hormone levels should be high enough to confirm the news on a home pregnancy test4.

-What you need to be more aware of is not getting too much of this vital but potent nutrient, which in large amounts may cause development problems in your unborn baby5.
+What you need to be more aware of is not getting too much of this vital but potent nutrient, which in large amounts may cause development problems in your unborn baby11,12.